TempeHS/2025SE-MaxH-Task2/README.md

-# Predicting Future Income Based on Early-Life Factors
+# Student Performance Predictor: Insights into Student Performance and Contributing Factors

-This repository contains a Machine Learning (ML) project aimed at predicting the future income of students 20 years into the future based on early-life factors such as education, socioeconomic background, and demographics.
-The project leverages data provided by the Australian Bureau of Statistics (ABS) to build a predictive model that can guide students, educational institutions, and policymakers in making informed decisions about education and career paths.
+This repository contains a Machine Learning (ML) project aimed at analyzing and predicting student performance based on various contributing factors such as socioeconomic background, academic history, and extracurricular activities.
+The project leverages educational datasets to build predictive models that can help educators, policymakers, and students understand the key drivers of academic success and identify areas for improvement.

 # Business Problem

-- Educational institutions, policymakers and students often find it hard to predict their long-term financial outcomes based on early-life factors like education, socioeconomic background and demographics.
-A clearer understanding of these factors impact on future income can guide students in making more informed decisions about their education and career paths.
+- Educational institutions and policymakers often struggle to identify the key factors that influence student performance.
+Understanding how factors such as socioeconomic background, study habits, and extracurricular activities impact academic outcomes can help educators design targeted interventions and improve overall student success.

-- The Australia Bureau of Statistics (ABS) provides big data on education and employment trends, offering the chance to build a machine learning model that estimates a student’s income 20 years into the future.
-The model can provide insight into economic mobility and inform policy decisions aimed at improving financial outcomes for students from many backgrounds.
+- This project aims to provide actionable insights into the factors that contribute to student performance and develop predictive models to forecast academic outcomes based on these factors.

 # Machine Learning Problem

-- A Linear Regression model that predicts the income of students in high school, 20 years in the future based several input features given by students.
+- The goal is to develop a Machine Learning model that predicts student performance (e.g., GPA, test scores) based on several input features.

 # Success Metrics